G-Armstrong/CSGO-Spatial-Analytics/README.md

 ## 1/5/2021
 * Progress made on single round animation.
 Isolated 10 players in data for that single round

+## 1/9/2021
+* Created method to track individual attacking player on heat map
+* Created method to find individual player ID
+* Created method to find IDs of all players and assign them to their respective teams

 ## TODO
 * ~~Pre and Postplants Heatmaps where both sides are victims in engagements~~
 * Create simuation of single round